Hi, I'm Dayna Dranitsaris.

 NHL Goal Horn Machine

 Built a Raspberry Pi system leveraging live NHL updates via API integration, with programmed LED sequences, audio playback, and an LCD showcasing team names and scores dynamically.
+Used Nmap, PuTTY, and RealTerm as well as RapidAPI.

 RFID Scanner System